Anastasia-e/my-favourite-project/README.md

 Once in text editor, insert your name here:

-- Sampo Haavisto
+- Sampo H
-- Juho Hautala
+- Juho H
+- Kirka B
 - ...

 Save your changes in the file.